Keve111333/Keve111333.github.io/README.md

             letter-spacing: 1px;
         }

-        /* Fading in animation when the page loads */ .fade-in {
+        /* Fading in animation when the button is clicked */ .button-container.clicked .caption {
-            opacity: 1;
-        }

-        .button-container:hover .caption {
             opacity: 1;
         }